brainupdaters/drlm-docs/docs/source/Install.rst

 NFS
 ~~~
-Since DRLM v1.0 we don't have to configure /etc/exports file anymore, the file is automatically configured after the client is created.
+We don't have to configure the /etc/exports file, the file is automatically maintained by DRLM.

 Service Management::